 Here you may find information on the general process to request TA and policies for utilizing Military Tuition Assistance.
 Click your branch of the military below for more specific information relevant to the type of Tuition Assistance you will be using.

 The process for requesting Tuition Assistance is generally the same for all branches of the military, and is outlined in the basic steps below.
-However, please also see the additional links at the top of this page for more information regarding the specific type of military Tuition Assistance you are using.
+However, please also see the additional links above for more information regarding the specific type of military Tuition Assistance you are using.

 Use the quick links below to quickly navigate to the policy you would like to review.